 - Perform blood or urine ketone tests when blood glucose levels are high for a few hours.

 - Perform an eye examination and kidney function investigation before conception and continue monitoring the eyes during pregnancy.

 - Favor folic acid-rich foods: this vitamin is very important to help prevent defects in the baby’s brain and spine (spina bifida).
 Folic acid supplementation is now routine before conception and during early pregnancy.

-While there are no particular contraindications for women with Type 1 diabetes having a baby, a pregnancy requires precautions before and during pregnancy and right up to delivery.
-The risks are substantially limited if the diabetes is well controlled, so it is very important for women to talk to their doctor when planning a pregnancy.
+While there are no particular contraindications for people with Type 1 diabetes having a baby, a pregnancy requires precautions before and during pregnancy and right up to delivery.
+The risks are substantially limited if the diabetes is well controlled, so it is very important to talk to your doctor when planning a pregnancy.